By Kent Toalson, GHGS piano teacher

 If you answered yes to all of these, then by all means teach yourself piano!

 Why you might burn out trying to teach yourself piano

 For the most part, people will burn out on learning piano on their own by hitting a knowledge or technical plateau.
-Many will not understand how to progress because while they may have specific goals, they lack a concrete way to achieve them.
-That being said, you can be the most motivated person alive, but without personalized lessons guiding you, you may be creating unnecessary obstacles and developing bad habits without realizing it.
+Many will not understand how to progress because while they may have specific goals they lack a concrete way to achieve them.
+That being said, you can be the most motivated person alive, but you may be creating unnecessary obstacles and developing bad habits without personalized lessons guiding you.